-Katie Silcox is the author of The New York Times best-selling book «Healthy, Happy, Sexy», the creator of Shakti School's online courses and the Lineage of Love subscription.
-According to Origin magazine, she is one of the «70 yogis changing the world.»
+Katie Silcox is the author of the New York Times best-selling book «Healthy, Happy, Sexy», the creator of Shakti School's online courses as well as the Lineage of Love subscription.
+According to the Origin magazine, she is one of the «70 yogis changing the world.»

 In an interview with Your Om, Katie shared her view on the concept of ahimsa, named three favorite films and explained why internal resistance is a good sign.

-I’ve travelled all over this wild world and done many adventureous thing — but the craziest thing is just to wake up in the morning and be myself in a world that trains you to doubt yourself.
+I’ve travelled all over this wild world and done many adventureous things — but the craziest thing is to just wake up in the morning and be myself in a world that trains you to doubt yourself.
 Staying awake and believing in love in a world gone mad makes you seem crazy at times — but I am still here and in love with this life.

 Everyday I wake up early, scrape my tongue, make green tea and read a spiritually-inspiring book.
 I pray and meditate and list in my heart all my blessings.
 I usually take a walk or go to the gym or do yoga.
 I massage my breasts every day!
 I sing and dance almost every day, even for only a few minutes, and I go to bed early.